stephancill/opencast/README.md

 ### Farcaster Replicator

-This project depends on the reference Farcaster PosgreSQL indexer.
-Follow the instructions at [farcasterxyz/hub-monorepo/apps/replicator](https://github.com/farcasterxyz/hub-monorepo/tree/main/apps/replicator) to set up an instance.
+This project depends on the Lazy Farcaster Indexer.
+Follow the instructions at [https://github.com/stephancill/lazy-indexer](https://github.com/stephancill/lazy-indexer) to set up an instance.

 ### Local